thedmi/capsule/README.md

     public async Task<string?> GetAsync(int key) => await cache.GetAsync(key);

     [HttpPut]
     public async Task InsertOrUpdateAsync(int key, string content) => await cache.InsertOrUpdateAsync(key, content);
 }
 ```

 Note the usage of `IMemoryCache` (capsule interface) instead of `MemoryCache`.
 The former is backed by the thread-safe hull, the latter is the non-thread-safe implementation.

 As you can see, the only thing we need to make the implementation thread-safe are the `[Capsule]` and `[Expose]` attributes.
-Neither locks nor concurrent collections that are hard to use correctly are needed.
+Neither locks nor concurrent collections (that are hard to use correctly) are needed.

-Typically, you'll register the capsule in the dependency injection container.
-Capsule comes with support for Microsoft DI through the `Capsule.Extensions.DependencyInjection` package, which is already included when using the `Capsule` nuget package.
+Typically, you'll register the capsule in DI.
+Capsule comes with support for Microsoft dependency injection through the `Capsule.Extensions.DependencyInjection` package, which is already included when using the `Capsule` nuget package.

 Assuming `MemoryCache` has already been properly registered in DI, the following registers `IMemoryCache` capsules: